janlelis/stdgems/README.md

 ## About the Gemified Standard Library

 Ruby's standard library is in the process of being gemified.
 It will soon - **Ruby 2.5** - consist of [RubyGems](https://rubygems.org), which can be updated independently from Ruby.
-Some standard libraries have already be turned into gems before Ruby 2.5.
+Some standard libraries have already been turned into gems before Ruby 2.5.

 There are two different kinds of standard gems: